-In order to make the best use of adapted or specially designed stock consideration should be given to offering a tenancy of five years where there is a likelihood that there is only a short term need for such specialist housing.
-Where a potential tenant has a lifelong condition or long-term need then it would be appropriate to offer a longer fixed term tenancy of up to ten years taking into account the makeup of the household so that specially adapted properties are not underoccupied for extended periods of time.
+In order to make the best use of adapted or specially designed stock consideration should be given to offering a tenancy of less than ten years where there is a likelihood that there is only a short term need for such specialist housing, although the minimum term must be for two years.
+Where a potential tenant has a lifelong condition or long-term needs then it would be appropriate to offer a longer fixed term tenancy of up to ten years taking into account the makeup of the household so that specially adapted properties are not underoccupied for long periods of time.